-The Intel® Software Guard Extensions SDK includes a trusted cryptography library named sgx_tcrypto.
-It includes the cryptographic functions used by other trusted libraries included in the SDK, such as the sgx_tservice library.
-Thus, the functionality provided by this library is somewhat limited.
+The Intel® Software Guard Extensions Sofware Development Kit (Intel® SGX SDK) includes a trusted cryptography library named $sgx_tcrypto$.
+It contains the cryptographic functions used by other trusted libraries included in the SDK, such as the $sgx_tservice$ library.
+Thus, the functionality provided by this library, is somewhat limited.